out + about

 Sculpture down the Lachlan

 A permanent, inland sculpture trail like no other.
-A 100km sculpture trail between Forbes and Condobolin along the Lachlan River - a "bush version" of Sydney's famous "Sculpture by the Sea".
+A 100km sculpture trail between Forbes and Condobolin along the Lachlan River - a "permanent bush version" of Sydney's famous "Sculpture by the Sea".
 Within months the community took hold of this concept whole heartedly.

 The aim?
 To create an art trail of international recognition in order to generate tourism and diversify the rural economy.